HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Data/COLLECTIONSTATS.md

 ```
 #include <nif.h>
 ```

+**Definition :**

+typedef struct {
+   DWORD TopLevelEntries; /* # top level entries (level 0) */
+   DWORD LastModifiedTime;        /* 0 */
+} COLLECTIONSTATS;

 **Description :**

 If requested, this structure is returned by NIFReadEntries at the front of the returned information buffer.
 The structure describes statistics about the overall collection.

 **See Also :**
 [NIFOpenCollection](/domino-c-api-docs/reference/Func/NIFOpenCollection)